By Roy Burner - Minister of the Gospel

 A coming out!
 A day of reckoning; past offenses being revealed, with many being called to task for former abuses, with a new found freedom accusers had not formerly been granted.

 However, if those accusations are only based on unsubstantiated evidence it becomes character assassination; placing an unfounded blemish on the accused person's life.
-Scripture reveals that a good name is better than precious ointment (Ecclesiastes 7:1).
-(Comment)
+Scripture reveals: A good name is better than precious ointment; and the day of death than the day of one's birth (Ecclesiastes 7:1).

 We are seeing another type of a coming out that is burdensome on society; the ungodliness of man, which puts a blemish on society as a whole because of acceptance of ungodly lifestyles.

-There was a cry made to the inhabitants of Babylon from heaven; Come out of her, my people, that you be not partakers of her sins, and that you receive not of her plagues.
+And I heard another voice from heaven, saying, Come out of her, my people, that you be not partakers of her sins, and that you receive not of her plagues.
 For her sins have reached unto heaven, and God has remembered her iniquities (Revelation 18:4-5).

-A coming out was needed that one share not in her sins; and receive not a part of her plagues, death, mourning, and famine; and to be utterly burned with fire (Revelation 18:8).
+A coming out was needed!
+To not share in her sins; nor receive of her plagues.
+Scripture reveals: Therefore shall her plagues come in one day, death, and mourning, and famine; and she shall be utterly burned with fire: for strong is the Lord God who judges her (Revelation 18:8).
 Her sins had become as common as the eating of unhealthy food.

-One may have become so captivated by the forbidden fruit that they have begin to nibble away at its availability; succumbing to its appeasement of the flesh?
-Scripture reveals that every man is tempted, when he is drawn away of his own lust, and enticed.
-Then when lust has conceived, it gives birth to sin: and sin when it is full-grown, brings forth death (James 1:14-15).
+One may have become so captivated by the forbidden fruit that they have begin to nibble away at its availability; succumbing to its allurement?
+Scripture reveals: But every man is tempted, when he is drawn away of his own lust (or desires), and enticed.
+Then when lust has conceived, it brings forth (or gives birth) to sin: and sin, when it is finished (or full-grown), brings forth death (James 1:14-15).

-Scripture reveals that those who have escaped (a coming out) the pollutions of the world, through the knowledge of the Lord and Savior Jesus Christ, and are again entangled therein, and overcome, the latter end is worse than the beginning (2 Peter 2:20).
+Scripture reveals: For if after they have escaped (a coming out) the pollution of the world, through the knowledge of the Lord and Savior Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning (2 Peter 2:20).

-Despite one's profession of faith; some had become entangled with the world and overcome by it.
-Scripture gives a warning: Beware lest you also, being lead away with the error of the wicked fall from your own steadfastness (2 Peter 3:17).
+Despite one's profession of faith; some have become entangled with the world and overcome by it.
+Scripture gives a warning: You therefore, seeing you know these things before (or beforehand), beware lest you also, being lead away with the error of the wicked, fall from your own steadfastness (2 Peter 3:17).

 Are God's watchmen sounding the alarm; or has there been a failure in doing so?
-If a warning is being given; are the people listening, or are they continuing to be entertained with the Sodom and Gomorrah, and Babylon setting spoken of in God's Word?
+If a warning is being given; are the people listening, or are they continuing to be entertained with the Sodom and Gomorrah, and Babylon setting spoken of?

 Has one become so use to the present day flow of ungodliness; that one becomes as Lot who lingered though he knew that judgment was at hand?
-Scripture reveals that he had to be taken by the hand, by an angel of the Lord, to deliver him, and his family, on the day of destruction (Genesis 19:16).
+Scripture reveals: And while he lingered, the men (or angels of the Lord) laid hold upon his hand, and upon the hand of his wife, and upon the hand of his two daughters; the Lord being merciful to him: and they brought him forth, and set him without (or outside) the city (Genesis 19:16).

-When Jesus departed to be with His Father in heaven, we (as believers) became Ambassador's for Christ in His stead (2 Corinthians 5:20).
+When Jesus departed to be with His Father in heaven, we (as believers) became Ambassador's for Christ.
+Scripture reveals: Now then we are ambassadors for Christ, as though God did beseech you by us: we pray (or implore) you in Christ's stead, be you reconciled to God (2 Corinthians 5:20).
 When an Ambassador is chosen to represent a country; their life becomes noticeable to all in that representation.
 Do we, as Christians, have a Christlike demeanor in our everyday walk as a representative of Christ?

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.